juju/docs/src/en/charms-scaling.md

     juju add-machine --constraints="mem=16G"
     juju add-unit mysql --to 3

-!!__Note:__ Keep in mind you can always use the `-e` or `\--environment` options to specify which environment/cloud you would like the command run against.
+**Note:** Keep in mind you can always use the `-e` or `--environment` options to specify which environment/cloud you would like the command run against.
 In the following example the `-e hpcloud` adds 100 units to the mysql service in HP's cloud:
     juju add-unit -n 100 mysql -e hpcloud

 [More on deploying to specific machines.](charms-deploying.html#deploying-to-